Azure/azure-iot-sdk-c/readme.md

 [Baltimore CyberTrust CA Root](https://baltimore-cybertrust-root.chain-demos.digicert.com/info/index.html) to the [DigiCert Global G2 CA root](https://global-root-g2.chain-demos.digicert.com/info/index.html).
-There will be a transition period beforehand where your IoT devices must have both the Baltimore and Digicert public certificates hardcoded in their application or flashed onto your WiFi module in order to prevent connectivity issues.
+There will be a transition period beforehand where your IoT devices must have both the Baltimore and Digicert public certificates which may be hardcoded in their application or flashed onto your WiFi module in order to prevent connectivity issues.

 **Devices with only the Baltimore public certificate will lose the ability to connect to Azure IoT Hub and Device Provisioning Service in October 2022.**